PauleNajus/MCADS/DEPLOYMENT.md

-# Deployment Guide for ldcs on Ubuntu 22.04 (Low Memory Server)
+# Deployment Guide for mcads on Ubuntu 22.04 (Low Memory Server)

-This guide will help you deploy the ldcs Django project on Ubuntu 22.04 with limited resources (2GB RAM) using Gunicorn (with ASGI), Nginx, and systemd.
+This guide will help you deploy the mcads Django project on Ubuntu 22.04 with limited resources (2GB RAM) using Gunicorn (with ASGI), Nginx, and systemd.

 ## Server Specifications